ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Hypothesis**

-Based on offline metrics and evaluation with a crowdsourcing platform, we expect to improve **User Satisfaction**.
+Based on offline metrics and evaluation with a crowdsourcing platform, we expect to improve **Average Relevance Score**.

 **Termination Criteria.**

-The system must deliver answers within an average of 1 minutes.
+ - The system must deliver responses within an average of 1 minutes.
+ - The percentage of reports with offensive or improper responses must be below 1%.

  If the termination criteria are met, the experiment will be paused and resumed after corrections.

 **Key Metrics**

-- User Satisfaction
-- Time to Retrieve (TTR)
+- **Time to Retrieve (TTR)**: Measures the average time taken by the system to fetch and display results after a query is submitted.
+- **Average Relevance Score**: Calculates the mean score of how relevant the answers provided by the system are to the queries (positive/negative feedback).
-- Average amount of clarification questions
+- **Average amount of clarification questions**: Tracks the average number of additional questions the system needs to ask users to clarify their initial queries.
-- Average length of dialogue
+- **Average time of dialogue**:  Measures the average duration of an interaction session between the user and the system.
+This includes the time from the initial query to the final response.

 **Additional metrics**